 Whole foods resemble the body parts they were created and designed to assist.
 Which is why the roots of a green onion resemble a nerves endings, because green onions provide nerve ending benefits.

 Consuming green onion as part of a healthy diet will help to regrow the myelin sheath, or covering around the optic nerve which is the space in between them; allowing the nerves to communicate with each other, thanks to their high Vitamin K properties.
 The outer part of a brain nerve, also known as the myelin sheath, needs a crucial fat called the sphingolipids for it to form properly.
-Vitamin K is known to be important in synthesizing sphingolipids, greatly aiding in the proper function of the brain and the nervous system, by eliminating the dead space between nerves, which can lead to fibromialgia or other nerve damage.
+Vitamin K is known to be important in synthesizing sphingolipids, greatly aiding in the proper function of the brain and the nervous system, by eliminating the dead space between nerves, which can lead to fibromialgia or other nerve damage as well as multiple sclerosis.

 “Vitamin K has the capability of blocking osteoclast formation.
 Too much osteoclast can take the nutrients away from the bones and use them in other functions of the body.
 This process is also referred to as de-mineralization.
 The formation of osteoclasts in the body can lead to bone problems such as osteoporosis.
 You can help prevent this through consuming sufficient amounts of Vitamin K.